codingfuture/puppet-cfsystem/README.md

 Setup latest pip for Python 2&3 into /usr/local.

+## `cfsystem::metric` type

+Mostly for internal purposes to declare items for cfmetrics monitoring.

 ## `cf_notify` type

 The standard `notify` type has a side effect - it generates refresh event